 Is sleeping longer as bad for us as not sleeping enough?

 This is what a group of neuroscientists from the University of Western Ontario Brain and Mind Institute set out to discover.
-Their findings from the world’s largest sleep study were recently published in Sleep.
+Their findings from the world’s largest brain and sleep study were recently published in Sleep.
 Over 10,000 people from around the world took part, completing an in-depth questionnaire and undertaking a battery of 12 cognitive tests supplied by Cambridge Brain Sciences (CBS) to examine selective attention, reasoning, verbal short-term memory, spatial working memory, planning, visuospatial working memory, cognitive flexibility and various aspects of inattention.

 The questionnaire asked questions about people’s sleeping habits, what medication they were taking, their age, where they lived and what level of education they had received.